Downtown Columbus, Ohio: Arena District

 The Arena District sits on the northwest side of downtown Columbus, with its borders roughly being Nationwide Arena to the north, Front Street to the east, Spring Street to the south, and the Olentangy River to the west.
 The district is home to a few defining buildings, including Nationwide Arena, Huntington Park, and the LC Pavilion.
 Nationwide Arena is the home of the Columbus Blue Jackets, as well as a venue for a variety of other sporting and special events.
 Occasionally, the Ohio State University men's and women's basketball teams will also use the facility to host special games.
 Nationwide first began hosting concerts and hockey games in early 2000.
-Huntington Park is the home of the Columbus Clippers, which is a minor league affiliate team of the Cleveland Indians.
+Huntington Park is the home of the Columbus Clippers, which is a minor league affiliate team of the Cleveland Guardians.
 Huntington Park was opened for games in spring 2009, making its debut in the Arena District.
 Huntington Park sits directly west of Nationwide Arena.
 The LC Pavilion (formerly the Promowest Pavilion) is the first dual indoor and outdoor concert venue in the country.
 The LC hosts mainly musical acts, averaging just about 110 shows each year.
 The district also plays host to a variety of bars, restaurants, and cafes in the area.
 The district originally contained old industrial buildings, but began redevelopment in 1996 under then City Councilman Michael B. Coleman.